zeroesones/rasa/docs/core/stories.rst

 .. note::
    Unlike regular stories, checkpoints are not restricted to starting with an input from the user.
-As long as the checkpoint is inserted at the right points in the main stories, the first event can be a bot utterance or an utterance as well.
+As long as the checkpoint is inserted at the right points in the main stories, the first event can be an action or an utterance as well.